Published On: May 09 2013 05:38:22 PM EDTUpdated On: May 10 2013 02:00:00 AM EDT

 1916: Sailing in the lifeboat James Caird, Ernest Shackleton and five men of the Imperial Trans-Antarctic Expedition arrive at South Georgia after a 16-day journey of 800 nautical miles from the uninhabited Elephant Island.
 The effort was a rescue mission for the rest of the crew of the ship Endurance, which had become stuck in the ice and sunk before reaching Antarctica.
 Shackleton was able to organize a relief effort and return the rest of his men home without loss of life.
 The rescue expedition is seen here departing Elephant Island on April 24, 1916.

-1909: Musician Maybelle Carter, best known as a member of The Carter Family musical act and the mother of June Carter Cash, is born Maybelle Addington in Nickelsville, Va.
+1909: Musician Maybelle Carter, best known as a member of The Carter Family musical act and the mother of June Carter Cash, is born Maybelle Addington in Nickelsville, Virginia.
 She died at age 69 on Oct.
 23, 1978.

-1902: Film producer David O. Selznick, best known for producing the Best Picture Academy Award-winning movies "Gone With the Wind" and "Rebecca," is born in Pittsburgh, Pa.
+1902: Film producer David O. Selznick, best known for producing the Best Picture Academy Award-winning movies "Gone With the Wind" and "Rebecca," is born in Pittsburgh, Pennsylvania.
 Selznick also produced movies such as "King Kong," "David Copperfield," "A Tale of Two Cities," "The Third Man," "Duel in the Sun" and "Spellbound" during his career.
 He died of a heart attack at age 63 on June 22, 1965.

-1899: Dancer and actor Fred Astaire, known for movies such as "The Gay Divorcee," "Top Hat," "Swing Time," "Holiday Inn" and "Easter Parade," is born Frederick Austerlitz in Omaha, Neb.
+1899: Dancer and actor Fred Astaire, known for movies such as "The Gay Divorcee," "Top Hat," "Swing Time," "Holiday Inn" and "Easter Parade," is born Frederick Austerlitz in Omaha, Nebraska.
 Astaire, who is particularly associated with Ginger Rogers, with whom he made 10 films, died of pneumonia at age 88 on June 22, 1987.

 1893: The Supreme Court of the United States in Nix v.
 Hedden affirms a lower court ruling that the tomato should be classified under customs regulations as a vegetable rather than a fruit.
 The Court's unanimous opinion held that the Tariff Act of 1883, which required a tax on imported vegetables but not fruits, used the ordinary meaning of the words "fruit" and "vegetable" instead of the technical botanical meaning.
 The case has been cited in three Supreme Court decisions as a precedent for court interpretation of common meanings, especially dictionary definitions.